awsdocs/aws-go-developer-guide/doc_source/s3-example-basic-bucket-operations.rst

 .. literalinclude:: example_code/s3/s3_upload_object.go
    :lines: 42-44, 58

-Get the bucket and filename from the command-line arguments, open the file, and defer the file closing until we are done with it.
+Get the bucket and file name from the command line arguments, open the file, and defer the file closing until we are done with it.
 If an error occurs, call ``exitErrorF``.